ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - The qualitative experiential subjective character of consciousness is the defining feature of consciousness and our problem is to figure out how the hell does the brain do that.<br>―John Searle

+- What we know about how the world works, we know that consciousness is caused by brain processes.
+If we knew in detail exactly how the brain does it, then we ought to be able to do it artificially.<br>―John Searle